 I wish that there was the time to answer all of your questions but I’ve focused on those that were most popular or relevant to this week’s content.

 Crime Scenes and Crime Scene Managers

-Olga I asked about dealing with contamination at a scene.
-This depends on the type of contamination you mean, there are strict procedures in place for crime scenes to reduce the chance of contamination, but if there are any concerns this should be clearly documented in the SOCOs scene notes.
-An example is the training of first responders to minimise any effect on the crime scene without compromising the importance of their own role.
-This varies depending on country and jurisdiction.
-In many countries, police officer training includes only very basic coverage of forensic science, whereas better scientific training and awareness for police officers and other members of the criminal justice system, such as lawyers and judges, would be extremely valuable.
+Sharon Bishop asked about first responders, which may include Police officers, fire personnel or paramedics.
+All are trained to minimise any effect on the crime scene without compromising the importance of their own role but does vary depending on country and jurisdiction.
+In many countries, training includes only very basic coverage of forensic science, whereas better scientific training and awareness for police officers would be extremely valuable.
 In the UK a prime example of this is fire scenes; apart from damage done by the water which is unavoidable, historically it was common practice for firefighters to remove furniture etc from a property as they extinguish the fire, however this could significantly compromise any forensic evidence.
 Today, a more collaborative approach using awareness training between the fire brigade and forensic providers has led to a greater understanding from both sides to allow both parties to perform their duties to the best of their abilities with minimal impact; they do not routinely throw out the furniture!
 However, we must remember that their first duty is always to protect the public and preserve life.
 Whilst they do not formally document the scene they will have to write a statement/report and this has been greatly improved by the increasing use of technology, such as dashcams and bodycams.